andrea-mitridate/PTArcade/README.md

 ### Numerics info: `inputs/numerics/(numerics_info_file_name).py`

-The numerics info file specifies the parameters of the Monte Carlo run:
+The numerics info allow to specify enterprise parameters for the run:

+- `mod_sel` boolean variable that specifies whether or not the model should be compared with the SMBHB signal
 - `out_dir` name of the directory where to save the output files
 - `N_samples` number of Monte Carlo trials
-- `N_f_red` number of frequency components for the pulsar intrinsic red noise
+- `red_components` number of frequency components for the pulsar intrinsic red noise
-- `N_f_gwb` number of frequency components for all the stochastic common processes
+- `gwb_components` number of frequency components for all the stochastic common processes
+- `A_bhb_logmin` lower limit for the prior of the bhb signal amplitude.
+If set to None -18 is used
+- `A_bhb_logmin` upper limit for the prior of the bhb signal amplitude.
+If set to None -14 is used
+- `gamma_bhb` spectral index for the bhb singal.
+If set to None it's varied between [0, 7].

 ### PTA info: `inputs/pta/(pta_info_file_name).py`